odp-aws-smn/documentation_wrf_det_en/source/Fcst_lat_lon_date_viejo.md

-# Forecast for a given latitude, longitude and date
+# Forecast for a given latitude, longitude and date viejo

 In this example we show how to obtain the forecast of a specific variable (2-meter temperature for example) for a given latitude, longitude and date.